 Photos of Children

+This is a simple safety for families.
 Make sure you have a current picture of your children when you are traveling, just in case you get separated.
+This is always a scary one for me, but I always make sure I have a current phone and pay attention to what the kids are wearing (just in case).

 In our state, we have high human trafficking numbers.
 I personally have worked on committees trying to fight this epidemic in our state.
 With that in mind, I know how this can happen anywhere.
 When I travel, I am extra careful with my daughter.
 We stick together.